multimediaeval/multimediaeval.github.io/_editions/2022/tasks/swimtrack.md

 # static info
 layout: task
 year: 2022
-hide: false  <!-- # change this to false once you finish editing-->
+hide: false

 # required info
-title: SwimTrack: Swimmers and Stroke Rate Detection in Elite Race Videos
+title: "SwimTrack: Swimmers and Stroke Rate Detection in Elite Race Videos"
-subtitle: <!-- # leave this blanck-->
+subtitle:
-blurb: The SwimTrack is a series of 5 multimedia tasks related to swimming video analysis from elite competition recordings.
+blurb: "The SwimTrack is a series of 5 multimedia tasks related to swimming video analysis from elite competition recordings.
 These tasks are related to video, image, and audio analysis which may be achieved independently.
-But when solved together, they form a grand challenge to provide sport federations and coaches with novel methods to assess and enhance swimmers’ performance.
+But when solved together, they form a grand challenge to provide sport federations and coaches with novel methods to assess and enhance swimmers’ performance."
 ---

 <!-- # please respect the structure below-->